 Systemic Inflammatory Response Syndrome (SIRS) and Sepsis

 SIRS is an inflammatory clinical response syndrome that may occur in the presence or absence of infection.
-When the cause of the systemic (affecting the whole body) inflammatory response is infection, the condition is considered sepsis.
+The condition is considered sepsis when an infection causes a systemic (affecting the whole body) inflammatory response.

 Sepsis is a complication caused by the body's overwhelming and life-threatening response to infection, which can lead to tissue damage, organ failure, and death.
-The most common cause of sepsis is from bacterial infection occurring somewhere in the body, and moving into the bloodstream.
+The most common cause of sepsis is a bacterial infection occurring somewhere in the body and moving into the bloodstream.
 The risk of sepsis is increased in those having:

 • A weakened immune system